LIN810116/jenkins-server/docs/source/installation.rst

 Installation
 ============

-The jenkins-server is pre-built and stored as a docker image.
-It can now be download from Docker Hub - an online Docker image repository.
+The jenkins-server is pre-built and stored as a Docker image.
+It can now be download from Docker Hub (an online Docker image repository) `here <https://hub.docker.com/repository/docker/clin864/jenkins-server>`_.

+This documentation shows how to get and install the jenkins-server Docker image.

 Prerequisites
 =============